Quuxplusone/goodcook/md/goodcook.md

 Beef Wellington
 ---------------

-> This recipe came from masterclass.com, credited as
+> This recipe originally came from masterclass.com, credited as
 > "Gordon Ramsay's Beef Wellington."
-The original recipe
+However, at least parts of
+> that recipe were clearly for mini Wellingtons, not one big Wellington.
+> We've corrected the proportions on the beef and halved the crepe
-> says "grapeseed oil" for the beef; but any neutral oil can
+> recipe.
+The original recipe says "grapeseed oil" for the beef,
-> be used; here we use canola oil.
+> but any neutral oil can be used; here we use canola oil.
-> Sam uses a melange of portobello, shiitake, and oyster mushrooms
+> Sam has used a melange of portobello, shiitake, and oyster mushrooms
 > instead of all portobello.
+White button mushrooms would also be fine.

-- 1 pound center cut beef tenderloin
+- 8-inch-long center cut beef tenderloin (filet mignon)
 - salt and pepper
 - 1 tablespoon canola oil
 - 1 tablespoon Dijon mustard
-- 4 slices prosciutto
+- 8 slices prosciutto
-- 1 9.6-ounce sheet puff pastry
+- 2 9.6-ounce sheets puff pastry
 - 2 egg yolks for egg wash

 Mushroom duxelles:
 - 3 tablespoons olive oil
-- 4 cups finely diced portobello mushrooms
+- 18 ounces portobello mushrooms (about 4 cups when chopped)
+- 1 shallot, diced
 - 1 teaspoon thyme
+- 3 or 4 sprigs of fresh thyme
 - salt and pepper

 Chive crepes:
-- 2 eggs
+- 1 eggs
-- 1 cup flour, lightly packed and leveled
+- 1/2 cup flour, lightly packed and leveled
-- 1 cup milk
+- 1/2 cup milk
-- 1 teaspoon chives, chopped
+- 1/2 teaspoon chives, chopped
-- 1 teaspoon fresh thyme flowers
+- 1/2 teaspoon thyme
 - pinch of salt

+Roughly chop the mushrooms, then pulse them in a food processor until they form a paste.
 Heat the olive oil in a medium sauté pan over medium-high heat.
-Add the diced mushrooms, thyme, salt and pepper.
+Add the mushroom paste, diced shallots, thyme, salt and pepper.
 Stirring frequently to prevent sticking, cook until all the moisture has evaporated, about 10 minutes.
 Remove from heat and allow to cool.

-In a large mixing bowl, combine two eggs, flour, milk, chives, thyme, and salt.
+In a large mixing bowl, combine egg, flour, milk, chives, thyme, and salt.
 Whisk until incorporated.
 Transfer to the refrigerator to rest for at least 30 minutes.